Igor Skvortsov

-Igor Skvortsov is a composer of neoclassical, ambient, progressive and new-age music.
+Igor Skvortsov (born July 1964) is a composer of neoclassical, ambient, progressive and new-age music.

 Biography

 Igor Skvortsov was born in July 1964 in Soviet Union.

 Music style

 Igor Skvortsov is a composer of neoclassical, ambient, progressive and new-age music.
 In FilmFreeway, his music is described as "a reflection of feelings, emotions".
 Although, as a neoclassical composer, Igor Skvortsov creates "his own universe of subtle and mesmerizing sounds", "his music is a story about each of us", based on FilmFreeway.